StephendillonMS/edge-developer/microsoft-edge/accessibility/index.md

 #### Web Accessibility Initiative (WAI)

-The [Web Accessibility Initiative (WAI)][W3CWaiHome] provided bt the W3C is an effort to help improve the accessibility of the web.
+The [Web Accessibility Initiative (WAI)][W3CWaiHome] provided by the W3C is an effort to help improve the accessibility of the web.
 The site provides a variety of resources for [Getting Started with Web Accessibility][W3CWaiGettingstartedOverview], [Designing for Inclusion][W3CWaiFundamentals], [tutorials and presentations][W3CWaiTeachAdvocate], and more.

 <!-- links -->